kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Hybrid Systems

-Combine collaborative and content signals.
+Combine collaborative and content signals
-Balance strengths and weaknesses.
+Balance strengths and weaknesses
 Most production systems use hybrids

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.